 Certificate of Analysis (CoA)

 Since cannabis products aren’t regulated by the Food and Drug Administration (FDA), reputable companies have taken it under their own belt to ensure quality and safety.
 They do so by running their products through a third-party lab test.
-In turn, they’ll receive a certificate of analysis (CoA) that will identify the purity of the CBD, the extraction’s cannabinoid profile, and whether or not a product has contaminants.
+In turn, they’ll receive a certificate of analysis (CoA) that will identify the purity of the CBD, the extraction’s cannabinoid profile, and whether a product has contaminants.

 cGMP